Financial Aid Programs

 F. Federal Direct Unsubsidized Stafford Loan

 The Federal Direct Unsubsidized Stafford Loan is available to students who may not qualify for a Subsidized Stafford Loan.
 This loan is not based on financial need.
-The Unsubsidized loan has the same basic terms and procedures as the Federal Subsidized Stafford Loan except that the interest rate is 6.8% and interest will start accumulating from the time that the loan is disbursed.
+The Unsubsidized loan has the same basic terms and procedures as the Federal Subsidized Stafford Loan except that the interest rate is 3.86% (5.41% for graduate or professional students) and interest will start accumulating from the time that the loan is disbursed.
 The interest does not have to be paid while you are enrolled at least half-time but will accrue and be added to the loan principal at repayment.

 Students who are undergraduates are eligible for $2000 per year.